-When creating an Apple ID you need to provide an email address for your username.
-Rather perversely, this can’t be for an existing email account that’s provided by Apple, and it can’t be an address previously used for an Apple ID.
+Rather perversely, this email can’t be for an existing email account that’s provided by Apple, and it can’t be an address previously used for an Apple ID.
 Also remember that this needs to be an email you will have access too long term – so not a work email address if you might change jobs.

 Don’t be tempted to provide false details here because a confirmation email will be sent to the address, and you’ll need to click the link within it before your Apple ID is opened for business.

-Once you’ve set up your Apple ID the first thing to do is secure it, and this is done by setting up two-step verification (sometimes called two-factor authentication, or TFA).
+When you set up the Apple ID you are also setting up two-step verification (sometimes called two-factor authentication, or TFA).

 Doing this means that you won’t be able to use your Apple ID for purchases on a new device or Mac, or for iCloud login, or make changes to your account details, without entering a one-time code that Apple sends you.
 The code isn’t usually required in other circumstances and on Apple hardware upon which you’ve already confirmed your details.